top of page

 BackTable / ENT / Article

-Author Julia Casazza covers Room to Breathe: In-Office Procedures for Nasal Airway Obstruction
+Author Julia Casazza covers In-Office Nasal Airway Obstruction Surgery on BackTable ENT

-When medical management of nasal airway obstruction cannot relieve patient symptoms, in-office procedural intervention is indicated.
+When medical management of nasal airway obstruction cannot relieve patient symptoms, in-office nasal airway obstruction surgery intervention is indicated.
 Radiofrequency ablation (RFA) of excess tissue using a device like Aerin Medical’s VivAer increases nasal airflow, providing patients with more “room to breathe.”
-Dr. Nora Perkins, an expert in procedural management of nasal airway obstruction, recently sat down with BackTable to share her insights.
+Dr. Nora Perkins, an expert in nasal airway obstruction surgery, recently sat down with BackTable to share her insights.

 This article features excerpts from the BackTable ENT Podcast.
 We’ve provided the highlight reel in this article, but you can listen to the full podcast below.